Peter Gottfredson 1836 - 1934

 Hi, this is Author Phillip B Gottfredson and It gives me great pleasure to announce that my great-grandfathers book Indian Depredations in Utah is back in print as of Aug.
 1, 2020.

-2019 marks the 100th anniversary of Peter Gottfredson's classic first-hand account of the Utah Black Hawk War.
+2019 marks the 100th anniversary of Peter Gottfredson's classic first-hand account of the Utah Indian Wars from 1847 to 1872 including the Black Hawk War in 1865.
 First published in 1919 by Skelton Publishing CO.
 Salt Lake City, Utah, only 100 copies were printed.
-This is Peter's first edition before he added the word "History" to the title page.

 In that same year Theodore Roosevelt died, Liberace was born, and 2 million gallons of molasses flooded the streets of Boston killing 21 and injuring 150, known as "The Great Molasses Flood of 1919."
 For those who love trivia.
 Anyway…

-In 2002 I republished Peter's book to the delight of historians and history buffs throughout the state of Utah and beyond.
+In 2002 I republished Peter's book and added a new preface to the delight of historians and history buffs throughout the state of Utah and beyond.
 Back then there were but a few copies of his original book that remained.
 The success of my new edition was short lived when a free digital version hit the internet and sales plummeted, and again it went out of print in 2005.
-Not long after another version of Peter's book hit the market titled "History of Indian Depredations in Utah" all decked out in an array of new and imaginative covers.
+Not long after some knock-off version's of Peter's original book hit the market titled "History of Indian Depredations in Utah" all decked out in an array of new and imaginative covers.

 Why are there two different titles and content to Peter Gottfredson's book?

-I am grateful that great-grandfather's book has been held in such high regard though, Peter would be pleased as it was his wish that his book would have its place in Utah's history.
+I am grateful that great-grandfather's book has been held in such high regard by scholars, historians, and history buffs though, Peter would be pleased as it was his wish that his book would have its place in Utah's history.